raymondparag/Information-retrieval/README.md

 Programmed using Xcode 7.2 with clang compiler on OSX El Capitan.

-The code is written with the help of various examples/documentation from the course material.
+The code is written with the help of various examples/documentations from the course materials.

 Libraries used are: Libcurl [[Link]](http://curl.haxx.se/libcurl/), htmlstreamparser [[Link]](https://code.google.com/archive/p/htmlstreamparser/) and mongoose [[Link]] (http://code.google.com/p/mongoose/).